 "Fledgling medical students learn right away the mantra: when you hear hoofbeats, think horses, not zebras.
 It means suspect first the most common explanation for a patient's symptoms.
 Round up the usual suspects.
 In Corey's case the horses were night blindness and albinism, then retinitis pigmentosa.
 Medical geneticists, however, deal almost exclusively with zebras, most of which are caused by mutations in single genes." - Ricki Lewis

-Free Will by Sam Harris
+By Sam Harris

 A belief in free will touches nearly everything we value.
 It's difficult to think about law, politics, religion, public policy, intimate relationships, morality—as well as feelings of remorse or personal achievement—without first imagining that every person is the true source of their own thoughts and actions.
 Sam Harris is here to deconstruct that automatic notion with his short book of science and philosophy, Free Will.

+Free will is a convincing illusion, harmonising near perfectly with our lived experience.
+This is why so many of us, including many scientists, accept the idea of free will at face value despite the total lack of evidence for its existence.
 Harris takes a coolly scientific stance against free will, combining his expertise in neuroscience and psychology to explain human behaviour without the need to summon this non-parsimonious notion.
 On concluding his argument, he explains how this deterministic view needn't undermine our morality, or our social and political freedom, but it can and should change the way we think about the bigger questions in life.

 "Take a moment to think about the context in which your next decision will occur: You did not pick your parents or the time and place of your birth.
 You didn't choose your gender or most of your life experiences.
 You had no control whatsoever over your genome or the development of your brain.
 And now your brain is making choices on the basis of preferences and beliefs that have been hammered into it over a lifetime—by your genes, your physical development since the moment you were conceived, and the interactions you have had with other people, events, and ideas.
 Where is the freedom in this?
 Yes, you are free to do what you want even now.
 But where did your desires come from?" - Sam Harris

-Thinking, Fast and Slow by Daniel Kahneman
+Thinking, Fast and Slow

+In this bestselling science book, Thinking, Fast and Slow, psychologist and Nobel Prize winner, Daniel Kahneman, takes us on a tour of the mind and explains the two systems that drive the way we think.
 System One is fast, intuitive, and emotional; System Two is slower, more deliberative, and more logical.
 The impact of overconfidence on corporate strategies, the difficulties of predicting what will make us happy in the future, the profound effect of cognitive biases on everything from playing the stock market to planning our next trip―each of these can be understood only by knowing how the two systems shape our judgments and decisions.